junjypark/junjypark.github.io/_pages/about.md

 I develop statistical methods for neuroimaging and genetic data.
 My research focus is developing statistical modeling and inference procedures to account for several layers of correlation structures, including spatial, temporal, and functional dependencies.

 My [Curriculum Vitae](https://github.com/junjypark/junjypark.github.io/blob/master/assets/pdf/JunYoung_Park(CurriculumVitae).pdf) is available in the link.
-My research is being supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the University of Toronto's Data Science Institute and McLaughlin Centre.
+My research is being supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the University of Toronto's Data Science Institute, McLaughlin Centre, and the Connaught New Researcher Award.

 ### Open positions